vovgou/loxodon-framework/docs/LoxodonFramework_en.md

     In UI development, we often find that a UI interface can be divided into many areas, such as the Top bar, the left bar, the right bar, the Bottom bar, the content area, etc., and some parts can be shared between multiple UI interfaces. of.
 Based on these characteristics, I can make different areas into different views.
 When the final interface is displayed, the view group is assembled into a complete view.
 This not only helps to improve the reuse of the code, but also greatly reduces the code.
 Coupling and complexity. **The important point is that we can use this design idea to design the novice guidance system for the game.
 Only when the interface needs to display guidance, the guidance interface is dynamically inserted into the current interface.
 The novice guidance logic is completely separated from the normal game logic to avoid a high degree of coupling between the guidance logic and the game logic.**

-    Similarly, in the game scene view, we can also split complex views into large and small view groups and subviews, and dynamically add and delete subviews during the game.
+    Similarly, in the game scene view, we can also split complex views into large and small view groups and subviews, and dynamically add and delete subviews during the game.
 For example, a game character is a subview in the scene.
 When the character enters the field of view, the view is added, and when it disappears from the field of view, the view is deleted.

     Taking the King Glory daily activity interface as an example, it can be split into a top menu bar, a left menu bar, and a content area.
 The menu bar view can be reused.
 You only need to change the view of the content area each time.